-David Ko is the co-founder and CEO of Ripple Health Group (RHG).
-RHG is an early stage healthtech startup focused on helping people experience healthier lives by connecting them to the care, support, and community they need.
-Prior to RHG, Ko was a board member, president and COO of Rally Health, a digital health company.
+David Ko is the co-CEO and serves on the Board of Directors of Calm, the leading app for sleep, meditation, and relaxation.
+Prior to joining Calm, Ko was the co-founder and CEO of the health tech company Ripple Health Group.
+The company was acquired by Calm in 2022 to help build out its mental health capabilities.
+Before founding his own company, Ko was a board member, president and COO of Rally Health, a digital health company.
 Rally’s solutions are available to nearly 55 million people through health plans, care providers, and more than 200,000 employers.
 Rally was acquired by UnitedHealth Group in 2017.
 Ko was also the COO at Zynga, which he helped take public in December 2011.
 In addition to the NYU Board of Trustees, Ko is a member of the NYU Stern School of Business Executive Board and the NYU Stern Tech MBA Advisory Board.
 In 2016 he established the NYU Stern Venture Fellows program for aspiring entrepreneurs.

 Andre J.L.
 Koo

 Chairman, Chailease Group